Speuce/DataMiningProject/README.md

 ## Approximate Runtimes

 On a modern-day 2.6Ghz 6 core intel i7 processor:

-With the full dataset containing 2,755,286 entries, and using a minsup of 30%, the algorithm finished in approximately 4 hours.
+- With the full dataset containing 2,755,286 entries, and using a minsup of 30%, the algorithm finished in approximately 4 hours.

-On the other hand, using a subset of the data (filtered to only include fatal accidents) with 49,191 entries, using a minsup of 15%, the algorithm finished in approximately 45 minutes.
+- Using a subset of the data (filtered to only include fatal accidents) with 49,191 entries, using a minsup of 15%, the algorithm finished in approximately 45 minutes.